acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/05-calculating-areas.md

 The *atomic* clauses: update (default), write, read, capture

 > ## Parallel Performance
-> - Insert the *omp critical* directive, recompile the code and run it on more that one thread.
-Try different number of threads and record execution time.
+> - Replace the *critical* directive with the *atomic* directive, recompile the code and run it on more that one thread.
+Try different number of threads (1-8) and record execution time.
-> - Repeat with the *omp atomic* directive.
-> - How execution time with one thread compares to 2 and 4 threads?
+> - How execution time compares to the code using *critical*?
 >
 > > ## Solution
 >>